Which country is cheaper, Spain or Belgium?

 Marbella: This area attracts vacationers from around Europe and the shopping is some of the best in Europe.

-Around Spain visitors will find world-class hiking trails.
+People visit Spain specifically for its hiking, as the natural beauty is well-known.
 The Camino de Santiago is Spain's most famous hiking route.
 Also known as the Way of St. James, this historic 500 mile-long pilgrimage route stretches across the entire width of Spain and also has numerous secondary paths.
 Hikers come from around the world to trek the entire length or just a small portion of the trail which ends at the cathedral in Santiago de Compostela in the northwest.
 Additionally, you'll find plenty of other hiking opportunities in the Pyrenees mountains, the various national parks, or even in the Canary islands or Mallorca.
 Also, the Caminito del Rey has amazing trails along cliffs near Malaga.
 From Barcelona, it's easy to reach the base of Montserrat, where you can hike up to the monastery instead of taking the cable car, or hike on the higher up trails as well.
 Sierra Nevada national park, near Granada, also offers plenty of hiking trails that are close to a major city.
 And in the Costa Brava region up the coast from Barcelona, even more gorgeous trails have great views of the landscapes and Mediterranean Sea.
 Generally, no matter where you visit in this country, you can find some great trails.

-Plenty of travelers enjoy the national parks of Spain.
+Visiting the national parks is a popular activity when in Spain.
 With sixteen national parks and a variety of other natural parks and wilderness protection areas, visitors are offered a diverse set of natural destinations to explore.
 Some are in the mountains, some at the coast, and others are found in unique ecosystems.
 Some of the most popular include Cabañeros in the mountains of Toledo, Guadarrama near Madrid, and Illas Atlánticas de Galicia near A Coruna on the northern coast.
 Several national parks are found on the Canary Islands and make the trip there even more interesting if you have the time.
 In many of Spain's national parks, you'll find hiking, camping, horseback riding, adventure sports, and beautiful views.

 Belgium has some national parks and wilderness areas for those that seek them out.
 With only two national parks and 10 other large natural protected areas, most visitors don't come here to see the wilderness.
 But a variety of beautiful scenery can still be found in this small country.
 Hiking trails and camping spots providing opportunities to see the rivers, hills, and native birds of the region.
 They make for a good escape from the cities if you're looking for somewhere nearby to get into nature.